Everything you need to know about #BPL09

 When and where is it?

-BPL09 will be held from Monday, February 25 to Thursday, February 28 in Wellington, New Zealand.
+BPL09 will be held from Monday, February 25 to Thursday, February 28 in Lower Hutt, New Zealand.

 The Naenae Bowling Club will host the event for their second time.
 Entrance to the event is FREE!